SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 * Master or Slave x2 - In this mode, there is a Wire, and a Wire1 - corresponding to TWI0 and TWI1 peripherals; available on DA and DB only.
 You can have two masters, two slaves, or most usefully, one of each)
 * Master and Slave x2 - Both Wire and Wire1 are provided, and *both* can be both a master and a slave at the same time, for a total of 4 pairs of I2C pins (note: having more than one I2C slave enabled at once is not recommended, though this library should work)

-## API reference
-### The TwoWire class
+## API reference: The TwoWire class
 Wire is an object of class TwoWire.
 The classic AVR Wire.h, like this library, has TwoWire as a subclass of Stream.
 The official megaAVR 0-series core that megaTinyCore was based on in the distant past subclassed a new "HardwareI2C" class.
-Unfortunately, that imposed a shocking amount of overhead with no practical benefit.
-Code that relies on TwoWire being a subclass of HardwareI2C is virtually non-existent, and code that would benefit from an 500 bytes or so of flash is very common.
+Unfortunately, that imposed a shocking amount of overhead with no user benefit.
+Code that relies on TwoWire being a subclass of HardwareI2C is virtually non-existent.
+The stock megaAVR 0-series Wire library was so bloated that tinyAVR parts could not compile eventhe simplest I2C tests, because of the appalling bloat in Wire..
 Any library you encounter that works on classic AVRs (e.g., Uno) but complains of this different inheritance is straightforward to fix, likely as simple as searching the library files for "HardwareI2C" and changing it to "Stream".
 Wire is an object of class TwoWire.
 The classic AVR Wire.h, like this library, has TwoWire as a subclass of Stream.
 The official megaAVR 0-series core that megaTinyCore was based on in the distant past subclassed a new "HardwareI2C" class.
 Unfortunately, that imposed a shocking amount of overhead with no practical benefit (due to the whole virtual function thing).
 Code that relies on TwoWire being a subclass of HardwareI2C is virtually non-existent, and code that would benefit from the added flash is very common, especially considering the popularity of the ATtiny412, which is sadly the largest-flash 8-pin part. .
 Any library you encounter that works on classic AVRs (e.g., Uno) but complains of this different inheritance is straightforward to fix, likely as simple as searching the library files for "HardwareI2C" and changing it to "Stream".
 This is a full listing of methods provided for the TwoWire class (the class is named TwoWire, and Wire is an object of class TwoWire).
 Where they exist and behave the same way as documented in the Arduino Wire API reference they are simply listed.
 Where they do not, it is described here.